Danilooa/es6_new_features/README.md

 to add properties to objects, change prototypes at run time and so on.
 A tutorial of its main features can be seen [here](./reflect_api.js).

+### Proxy

+Proxies allow you to intercept calls to functions and properties of target objects.
+In this way, operations such as logging, access control or even additional business rules could be added without changing the target object.
+[Here](./proxy.js) is a tutorial on how to use proxies.